Why is my car not showing on the DVLA database?

 - What should I do if my car is not registered with the DVLA?

-- Where can I check my car is on the DVLA database?
+- Where can I check if my car is on the DVLA database?

 You’ve got your new car, and you want to check something on the DVLA database.
 Maybe you want to check when your car tax is due, or you just want to have a look to make sure it’s on there.
-But, it’s not.
-You can’t find your car on the DVLA.
+But, it’s nowhere to be found.

 What is the DVLA?

 Firstly, what is the DVLA?
 The DVLA is the Driver Vehicle Licensing Authority.
 It’s a government body that is the national centre for issuing licenses and registering cars.
 It is also where points are added and where you register your car as off the road.
 It’s also where all new cars are registered.